JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/README.md

 ## Changelog
 ### Pre-release (work-in-progress)
-- Fix display on older (before 10) Windows versions
+- Fix display on older Windows versions (such as Windows 7 or Windows 8)
 - Messages tweak

 ### v2024.11.27